-This Guide has been created by the FIG Task Force on Standards to assist the FIG Council, Commissions and Member Associations in their efforts to make a difference in standardisation activities.
-Standardisation activities can often seem complex or even impenetrable, and the Task Force has seen one of its prime roles as filtering important information about standardisation activities and explaining how surveyors can be actively engaged in the processes.
+This Guide was created by the FIG Task Force on Standards, and has been updated by the FIG Standards Network, to assist the FIG Council, Commissions and Member Associations in their efforts to make a difference in standardisation activities.
+Standardisation activities can often seem complex or even impenetrable, and the Task Force and Network have seen one of their prime roles as filtering important information about standardisation activities and explaining how surveyors can be actively engaged in the processes.